awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Splitting_Sharing_CUR_Access/1_setup_s3_output.md

  - Create an IAM policy that will allow a Lambda function to re-write object ACLs
  - Implement the Lambda function

-1 - Login to the master/payer account as an IAM user with the required permissions.
+1 - Login to the consolve via SSO.

 2 - Go to the S3 console